2021 Public Health Degree Guide

 Some students choose to major in general Public Health, while others decide to narrow their focus to specific areas such as Environmental Health, Occupational Health and Industrial Hygiene, Community Health and Preventive Medicine, Maternal and Child Health, International Public Health, and Behavioral Aspects of Health, among others.

 Rapid Growth in Public Health Degrees Awarded

-There are 294 schools offering degrees in public health in the United States.
-This year's Best Colleges for Public Health ranking compares 101 of them to identify the best overall programs in the country.
+Approximately 396 colleges in the U.S. offer a public health degree of some kind.
+This year's Best Colleges for Public Health ranking compares 105 of them to identify the best overall programs in the country.
 Explore this or one of our many other custom public health rankings further below.